 Annenberg Community Beach House

 A short and refreshing bike ride just north of the Santa Monica Pier is Annenberg Community Beach house – the country’s first/only public beach club and a Gold LEED certified building that used recycled blue jeans for insulation.
 This public facility, slated to reopen later this year, is located on five acres of oceanfront property that was initially developed during the 1920s by William Randolph Hearst for actress Marion Davies.
 Today, visitors can take a dip in the same original marble pool where the old Hollywood elite did, play volleyball, have lunch at the Back on the Beach Cafe, take yoga classes and learn about Santa Monica history with free docent tours at the Marion Davies Guest House.

-Featuring hands-on presentations and interactive exhibits, the Santa Monica Pier Aquarium is a part of Santa Monica’s own “Heal the Bay” program – an initiative to educate, inspire and empower its visitors to be stewards of the environment.
+Featuring hands-on presentations and interactive exhibits, the Heal the Bay Aquarium is a part of Santa Monica’s own “Heal the Bay” program – an initiative to educate, inspire and empower its visitors to be stewards of the environment.
 General admission is $5 per person; kids ages 12 and under are free; groups of 10 or more are charged $3 per person, regardless of age.

 The architect responsible for New York City’s celebrated High Line Park, James Corner Field Operations, has designed Tonga Park’s six-acre urban oasis just two blocks from the Pacific Ocean.
 Enjoy Santa Monica’s architectural park for winding walkways, observation decks, picnic tables and ample open grass.
 The modern green space faces the ocean and is centrally located, making it accessible.

 Pacific Wheel at Santa Monica Pier